 - Within 12 months after your enrolment, you must pass the candidacy exam.

 a) The length of 15 pages for the Research Plan is recommended

 b) A limit of 20 pages is required

 c) In exceptional cases, the limit can be exceeded.
 An explicit agreement from the president of the candidacy exam committee and the thesis director is necessary.
 The request should be done at least one month before the exam.

-- Every year, a short status report (annual report) must be written and discussed with the thesis director (who has to approve it), and submitted to the doctoral program for approval as well.
-It must contain a description of your publication strategy.
+- Every year, an annual report must be written and discussed with the thesis director.
 The first one must be submitted 12 months after your candidacy exam and the second one approximately one year after the first one.